OutFront Minnesota: Safe schools

 Before the Safe School Act was signed into law 2014, Minnesota had relatively weak anti-bullying policies.
 The "Safe and Supportive school Act" was passed on April 4, 2014, with a 36–31 vote after hours of debate in the Minnesota Senate.

-OutFront Minnesota lobbied the state of Minnesota legislature for education reform.
+OutFront Minnesota lobbied the state of Minnesota’s legislature for education reform.
 Anti-bullying legislation became a larger issue within the state of Minnesota, as a result of a string of bullying incidents within Anoka County.
-The bullying incidents became so severe within the county that the United States Judicial department became involved.
-The Safe and Support School Act protected from; religious, racial, gender identity, and sexual orientation discrimination.
+The bullying incidents became so severe within the county that the judiciary became involved.
+The Safe and Support School Act banned discrimination on the basis of race, religion, gender identity, and sexual orientation.

 The act does not mandate private or home school to follow the law.
 After hours of debate the Safe and Supportive Act was passed.
-A compromise that occurred that the law no longer required school to report and collect date about these bullying cases.
+A compromise that occurred was that the law no longer required schools to report or record the date about bullying cases.
 Additionally under the compromise, school districts did not have train volunteers.
 Much of the opposition toward the legislation came from the Minnesota Republican Party.
 This contention spurred from the cost of the law, and inclusion of sexual orientation.
 The estimated cost of the Safe and Support Schools Act was to around $19 billion.

-Transgender Rights
+Transgender rights

 The American Civil Liberties Union represented OutFront Minnesota and Evan Thomas in a case deciding whether Medical Assistance (MA), Minnesota's Medicaid program, covers gender affirmation surgeries for transgender individuals.
 A judge in the U.S. District Court in Minnesota ruled in their favor on November 14, 2016, that MA covers gender affirmation surgeries in the state of Minnesota.

 OutFront Minnesota was also a part of passing the Trans Refuge bill into law in 2023.

+Leadership

+A member of the Equality Federation, OutFront Minnesota's staff is overseen by a board of directors.

+In early 2008, OutFront Minnesota experienced the departure of its founding executive director, Ann DeGroot.
+Monica Meyer served as the executive director until 2021.
+The current director is Kat Rohn, who has served since 2022.